Joseph Franklin Dye

-Joseph Franklin Dye (1831–1891) was an American forty-niner and alleged member of the Mason Henry Gang.
+Joseph Franklin Dye (c.
+1831–1891) was an American forty-niner and alleged member of the Mason Henry Gang.
 He was also a rancher and early oilman in Southern California.

 Early life

-Joseph Franklin Dye was born in Union County, Kentucky in 1831 as one of 16 children in a family that later settled in Texas.
+Joseph Franklin Dye was born in Union County, Kentucky in about 1831 as one of 16 children in a family that later settled in Texas.
 In 1849, he and two of his brothers came west in the California Gold Rush but returned the next year.
 In 1853 following his father's death, Joe Dye left the family farm and worked for several years as a miner and mule team driver various places in the Southwest.
 In that first year, he shot a man while in Santa Fe, wounding him in the neck during a fight over a card game.

 From March 17, 1860 Joseph F. Dye ran the Butterfield Overland Mail station and was the postmaster at Casa Blanca, Arizona until October 1861 when the post office was discontinued.
 In 1864 the territorial census found him living in Tucson.